 2. Bait Fruit Flies

 It's war!
-They swarm around us like a vicious pack of bees.
-They devour our apples and bananas as though they contribute to our monthly rent.
-They're fruit flies - and they're going down!
+They swarm around you like a vicious pack of bees.
+They devour apples and bananas as though they contribute to your monthly rent.
+They're fruit flies - and they're going down.
 Victory is just one trap away when using this leftover-wine bait.

 What You'll Need

 - A bowl

 - Tape around the bowl to secure the Saran Wrap.

 - Poke about 15 to 20 holes on top of the Saran Wrap with a toothpick.

 - Make sure the holes aren't too small for the fruit flies to get inside, but not too big so that they can escape.

 - Place near the fruit fly gang and say "adios!"

 3. Anti-Aging Facial Mask